 Existing law provides for a public hearing on a proposed regulation.
 An agency may elect not to hold a public hearing and instead receive written comments, but on timely demand by an interested person the agency must schedule a public hearing.
-If a hearing is held, the agency must permit public comment that is "either oral or in writing, or both".
-A literal reading of this language is susceptible to the interpretation that the agency may preclude oral comment, and in fact this has occurred.
+If a hearing is held, the agency must permit public comment that is "either oral or in writing, or both."
+A literal reading of this language suggests that an agency may preclude oral comment, and in fact this has occurred.